- Part A: 60% of patients with DUPIXENT (n=42) vs 5% with placebo (n=39) (P<0.001)

 DUPIXENT basics

-DUPIXENT is the first and only FDA-approved eosinophilic esophagitis (EoE) treatment for adult and pediatric patients aged 12 years and older, weighing at least 40 kg.
+DUPIXENT is the first and only treatment for EoE patients as young as 1 year old.
 DUPIXENT is a biologic that inhibits IL-4 and IL-13 signaling, two of the key drivers of type 2 inflammation contributing to EoE.
 DUPIXENT is not an immunosuppressant.
 The mechanism of dupilumab action has not been definitively established.1,2

-DUPIXENT has a unique mechanism of action in eosinophilic esophagitis (EoE).
-It is the first and only dual inhibitor of IL-4 and IL-13 signaling, inhibiting two of the key drivers of type 2 inflammation contributing to EoE.
+DUPIXENT has a unique mechanism of action in EoE.
+It is the first and only FDA-approved dual inhibitor of IL-4 and IL-13 signaling, inhibiting two of the key drivers of type 2 inflammation contributing to EoE.
 The mechanism of dupilumab action has not been definitively established.1,2

 DUPIXENT is not a steroid.
-DUPIXENT is a biologic that inhibits IL-4 and IL-13 signaling, two of the key drivers of type 2 inflammation contributing to eosinophilic esophagitis.
+DUPIXENT is a biologic that inhibits IL-4 and IL-13 signaling, two of the key drivers of type 2 inflammation contributing to EoE.
 The mechanism of dupilumab action has not been definitively established.1,2

-In addition to eosinophilic esophagitis (EoE), DUPIXENT is also indicated in 4 additional conditions driven in part by type 2 inflammation: uncontrolled moderate-to-severe atopic dermatitis (6+ months of age), uncontrolled moderate-to-severe eosinophilic or OCS-dependent asthma (6+ years of age), inadequately controlled chronic rhinosinusitis with nasal polyposis (18+ years of age), and prurigo nodularis (18+ years of age).1
+In addition to EoE, DUPIXENT is also indicated in 4 additional conditions driven in part by type 2 inflammation: uncontrolled moderate-to-severe atopic dermatitis (6+ months of age), uncontrolled moderate-to-severe eosinophilic or OCS-dependent asthma (6+ years of age), inadequately controlled chronic rhinosinusitis with nasal polyposis (18+ years of age), and prurigo nodularis (18+ years of age).1

 DUPIXENT Clinical Data

-Yes, the efficacy and safety of DUPIXENT was evaluated for up to 52 weeks in a multipart, phase 3 clinical trial.
-Part A and Part B each consisted of a 24-week double-blind treatment period.
-Subjects who completed Part A or Part B were then eligible to enroll in a 28-week extended active treatment period (Part A-C or Part B-C, respectively)—totaling 52 weeks of treatment.1,3,4
+Study design: Part A and Part B each consisted of a 24-week double-blind treatment period.
+Subjects who completed Part A or Part B were then eligible to enroll in a 28-week extended active treatment period (Part A-C or Part B-C, respectively) totaling 52 weeks of treatment.1,3,4

-A total of 188 subjects enrolled in the extended active treatment period (77 in Part A-C and 111 in Part B-C).
-Management of the disease was evaluated through clinical, histologic, and endoscopic endpoints.1,3,4
+Overview: A total of 188 subjects aged 12+ years were enrolled in the extended active treatment period (77 in Part A-C and 111 in Part B-C).
+Management of the disease was evaluated through clinical, histologic, and endoscopic endpoints.1,3

 Reductions in DSQ total score were first observed at Week 4 with treatment with DUPIXENT 300 mg QW (post-hoc analysis; results are descriptive).3

-DUPIXENT significantly reduced DSQ total scores compared to placebo at Week 24 (coprimary endpoint).1,3
+DUPIXENT significantly reduced DSQ total scores compared to placebo at Week 24 (coprimary endpoint).3

 DSQ total score reductions were observed for up to 52 weeks with continued weekly DUPIXENT treatment (secondary endpoint).3

-Extended active treatment period, results are descriptive at Week 52.
+Results are descriptive in the extended active treatment period at Week 52.
 Definitive conclusions cannot be made due to limitations associated with extended active treatment design, including lack of comparator arm and decreasing sample size.3

 Total biweekly DSQ scores range from 0 to 84; higher scores indicate greater frequency and severity of dysphagia.1